 - 1. Cardiac monitoring and ETCO2 measurement as available. - 2.
 Vascular access, but do not delay airway management for suspected posterior hemorrhage. - 3.
-Prepare for intubation for significant hypoxia, dyspnea, or impending airway loss. - 4.
-For stable patients with epistaxis, encourage vigorous nose blowing to remove clotted blood. - 5.
+Consider intubation for significant hypoxia, dyspnea, or impending airway loss. - 4.
+For stable patients, encourage vigorous nose blowing to remove clotted blood. - 5.
 Soak 500 mg of TXA on a cotton pledget and insert into the bleeding nostril.
-Make base hospital contact for TXA orders for management or epistaxis or oral bleeding.